Sometimes the best part of a meal isn’t the main course itself, but all the trimmings.

 Healthy fats like avocado oil, olive oil are rich in monounsaturated fats, which can improve your glycaemic control and lower your cholesterol levels (yes, you read that right…eating fat may lower your cholesterol!).

-Foods like eggs and coconut oil are higher in saturated fat, but this is OK since they are whole foods that are nutrient dense.
+Foods like eggs and coconut oil are higher in saturated fat, but this is fine since they are whole foods that are nutrient dense.

 However, not all fats are equal.
 The saturated fats in highly processed foods like ice cream, frozen pizza, and doughnuts are not so good for your heart or your waistline.
 The point being, saturated fat in whole unprocessed food is very different to those found in processed foods.